tomstdev/visualizerblackplayer/README.md

 # visualizerblackplayer

-A new Flutter project Visualizer Black Player is a audio player write in dart for Linux .deb.
+A new Flutter project Visualizer Black Player is a audio player write in dart for linux distribution like Debian, Ubuntu, Linux mint, etc.

 |Linux|
 |:-:|